PoCInnovation/Pool2021/Security/Reverse/student.md

   <summary>hint</summary>
 This instruction is found in a malicious function.
 </details>

-# 6 - Alien

-*Challenge name: alien*

-The *alien* binary is different from what we have encountered so far.
-Find out why and try to flag the challenge anyway.
-Find the flag !

 ## 7 - Gladiator
 It’s time to use your knowledge in a typical CTF exercice.
 The _gladiator_ binary will take you through various way to check an input.
 Each step has its own logic : you have to find ways to go and to validate the final step.
 Try to strictly apply all the techniques you have learnt before !